oleronrob/todo-list-app/README.md

 ## Description:
 This a simple todo application made with MVC model.

-U+000D Local storage is used to save todos in your browser.
+Local storage is used to save todos in your browser.

-## Table of Contents:
-Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
 ## Prerequisites

 node